wakesurfer/terraform-meetup/README.md

 ## 1. Install Terraform on your machine ##
 Download Terraform from https://www.terraform.io/downloads.html Terraform is distributed in binary form for all platforms.
-Extract the binary from the archive in a suitable directory on your machine.
+Extract the binary from the archive in a directory on your machine.
 Next step is to install the Terraform provider plugin for the type of cloud provider you will use, in our case the Oracle Terraform provider.
+You can download the provider from GitHub https://github.com/oracle/terraform-provider-oci

 ## 2. Install some form of bash on your machine ##
 We need to run some OpenSSL commands to create the keys used for authentication.
 OpenSSL can be installed in most Linux's via the package manager and used from the shell.
 The easiest way in Win 10 is probably to install the Ubuntu bash or similar from the Windows App Store.